gwen001/github-subdomains/README.md

 - remove tokens from the list when limit reached, re-add them after 1mn
 - improve cleanSubdomain function
 - change the order of the extra searches ?
-- find a way to handle panic errors
 - ?

 # Changelog

+**05/08/2020**
+- removed options for languages and noise
+- better page management
+- panic errors handled

 **04/08/2020**
 - moved default languages and noise to source code